 To report a problem direct to SCDC, related to any of the topics listed below:

 Police Connect is a messaging service connecting you to the very latest policing news for your area via e-mail, text or phone.There is no charge for this service - all messages you receive are free.
 You can register to receive information about the issues that most matter to you and be among the first to be alerted by police in the case of an emergency affecting your area.

 It's free to join Police Direct and you choose how you want to receive the alerts, via email, text or phone or any combination of these.

 You can register up to three postcodes, which could include where you live, where you work and maybe where a relative lives.

 You can join Police Direct by:

-Visiting Police Direct & following the links for Police Direct (for messages in any format.)
+Visiting Police Connect & following the links for Police Connect (for messages in any format.)

 Owners of Boats with outboard engines are being urged to protect their property.
 To register for Marine Watch please see the website.
 This is a free service.
 You can register your equipment including outboards with the local Felixstowe Marine Watch group for faster response, by clicking here to download the form.